Our Curriculum

 Examination board: Edexcel

 Component 2 is also split into three parts, but this component looks at presenting information in a clear manner in order to meet the needs of the user.
 You will also learn to understand how data helps organisations in decision-making.
-They will use data manipulation methods to create a dashboard to present and draw conclusions from
+You will use data manipulation methods to create a dashboard to present and draw conclusions from the information.
+You will learn how to use spreadsheets effectively in this component.

 How will I be assessed?